ut-parla/Parla.py/examples/commands.md

 # Note
 All commands should be execute in the top level directory of this repo (PARLA_ROOT) Before running any 3rd party examples, make sure you have read the README in PARLA_ROOT/artifact and compiled the relvant tests.
 Please see source examples/source.h for an example (recommended) configuration.

 Below we list all of the apps (in artifact_launcher) and how they can be run by themselves.

 All scripts aside from `nbody` should have an updated argparse.
 Please run '-h' to see a list of valid options for each.

+Note: ALL SYNTHETIC TESTS NEED THE "SLEEP" MODULE COMPILED.
+See synthetic/README.md for details.

 # Cholesky 28k (run_cholesky_28k)